CarInsurance.com Insights

 Remember that a higher deductible means you’ll pay more out of pocket if you get in an accident and need to repair your vehicle.
 An expensive repair bill could easily surpass any savings you made on the front end.

-There are steps you can take to avoid expensive tickets and accident claims.
-Pay attention to your speed, don’t try to run a red light, be more cautious and drive defensively.
+You can take steps to avoid expensive tickets and accident claims.
+Pay attention to your speed, don’t try to run a red light, be cautious and drive defensively.

 Poor driving history can disqualify you from getting the cheapest car insurance.
-Insurers will check your record to see if you present a high level of risk.
-Speeding tickets, accidents, and citations for driving under the influence can increase your insurance rates.
+Insurers will check your record to see if you present a high risk level.
+Speeding tickets, accidents and citations for driving under the influence can increase your insurance rates.

 Drive sensibly and cautiously, and you’ll get cheap car insurance by avoiding surcharges and receiving a good driver discount.